Welcome to today's edition of the Rush 24-7 podcast.

 Somebody gets a job, somebody had to lose a job.

-Somebody has a successful career means somebody lost a successful career.
+Somebody has a successful career, means somebody lost a successful career.

-We got to make sure the people behind you uh have a fair shot too.
+We got to make sure the people behind you have a fair shot to spread the wealth around.

 That's how he thinks.